kajalnegi/complex_math_evaluation/README.md

  *tp_size* [default=1] is an integer for variable *tensor_parallel_size* in  *vllm.LLM*
  <br>

-To run the process in breaks use below commands.
+For a more step by step process, use below commands.

 ### To create new questions from with the same result
 *python create_samples.py --input_filepath <input_filepath> --output_directory <DIR> --header <header_for_question> --level <level>*